Tech Curve – Strategic process for your profits The most optimal consulting solution.

 Chevron implemented a unified analytics framework using Seeq to connect and contextualize data from multiple process historians deployed across offshore assets.

-Separator and compressor scrubber pressure stability was analysed to replace fixed back-pressure control with adaptive dynamic control.
-Compressor discharge pressure was safely reduced from conservative levels while maintaining system stability.
-Predictive alerts were deployed to provide early detection of abnormal vibration behaviour and mechanical degradation.
+Analyzed separator and compressor scrubber pressure stability to replace fixed control with dynamic control.
+Reduced compressor discharge pressure while maintaining stability.
+Deployed predictive alerts for early detection of abnormal vibrations.

 Benefits